farTooOld/3D_STEP-Colorizer-App/README.md

 https://user-images.githubusercontent.com/23279806/220569250-f296a1ec-e648-43cc-9c2d-67eabe2d61f0.mp4

-Part STEP files are in Backup zip.

-Eventually, I'll sort out the quirks and dial-in consistentancy between OSX, Windows and Linux)

 ### FYI
 These are Preliminary releases of a 3D-STEP file utility, primarily for enhancement-use in conjunction with Kicad's PCB 3D-Viewer.